Júlio de Castilhos

-Júlio Prates de Castilhos (Cruz Alta, 29 June 1860 – Porto Alegre, 24 October 1903) was a Brazilian journalist and politician, having been elected Patriarch of Rio Grande do Sul.
+Júlio Prates de Castilhos (29 June 1860 – 24 October 1903) was a Brazilian journalist and politician, having been elected Patriarch of Rio Grande do Sul.

 Politics

 He was elected twice as the governor of Rio Grande do Sul and was the principal author of the State Constitution of 1891 and a model for many future politicians of the region.
 He disseminated positivist ideas in Brazil.

 On 15 July 1891, Castilhos was elected president of the state of Rio Grande do Sul.
 However, with the 3 November coup of Deodoro da Fonseca, he was deposed that year.
 He re-ran for the same office one year later, without adversaries, and regained his old post.
 Less than a year later, the unsuccessful Federalist Revolution began, with one of the rebel force's demands being his removal from power.
 His opposers claimed that the State Constitution granted the state governor near-dictatorial powers.